helidon-io/helidon/docs/modules/sse.md

 usable to send additional data to the client given that response `Content-Type` will be automatically set to `text/event-stream`.
 Note that an `SseSink` is auto closeable, so it can be part of a try-with-resources block as shown above.
+The server-side `SseSink` supports both HTTP/1.1 and HTTP/2 when HTTP/2 is enabled for the WebServer.
+Closing the sink completes the SSE response stream, while the underlying connection can remain available for later HTTP/1.1 requests or other HTTP/2 streams.

 Events can be created using any of the static `create` methods in `SseEvent` as well as via a builder obtained by calling `SseEvent.builder()`.
 For more